SAP-samples/abap-cheat-sheets/21_XML_JSON.md

 > - For additional information and examples, see the [ABAP and JSON](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_json.htm) section of the ABAP Keyword Documentation.

 Expand the following collapsible section for example classes.
-To try them out, create a demo class named `zcl_some_class` and paste the code into it.
+To try them out, create a demo class named `zcl_demo_abap` and paste the code into it.
 After activation, choose *F9* in ADT to execute the class.
 This example is set up to display output in the console.

 **Creating JSON Data using the sXML library**